 If you have no idea what you want to do after graduation, a liberal arts or interdisciplinary studies major may be right for you.
 In these types of majors, there tends to be a lot more flexibility in your choice of classes, and you can take classes on race, gender, sexuality, foreign language, culture, and more.

 While there is an ongoing argument that the liberal arts don’t prepare students for the workforce, liberal arts majors develop interpersonal, research, communication, analytic reasoning, and critical thinking skills.
 Still not convinced?
-Last year, Forbes published a popular article on the trend of liberal arts majors getting jobs in America’s hubs for technology and innovation (i.e. Silicon Valley).
+Forbes once published a popular article on the trend of liberal arts majors getting jobs in America’s hubs for technology and innovation (i.e. Silicon Valley).

 Liberal arts majors can pursue further studies or get trained on the job to become…